tdingman/tdingman.github.io/_posts/2019-02-23-seven-startup-lessons-from-rimworld.md

 Now that you have your crew and your landing site, you're ready to start the actual gameplay - building your colony.

 Laying out the initial foundations of your colony correctly is crucial.
 While your colonists crash-land with some food to start, they will quickly starve if your colony can't produce plants to cook into meals, so clearing soil and planting crops is top priority.
-They will become mutenously unhappy without shelter, so building a house with heat and beds (and a stove for cooking!) is next.
+They will become mutinously unhappy without shelter, so building a house with heat and beds (and a stove for cooking!) is next.
 Once you have the basics working, you can move on to collecting other materials (wood, steel) and researching technologies.

 The biggest danger here is trying to do too many things at once.
 If you set tasks for growing, building, collecting, and researching all at the beginning of the game, you probably won't finish any of them by the time your initial food runs out.
 Even though you have to collect other resources and research technologies to win the game, you need to wait patiently until you have the basics nailed.

 Extending the parallel of food as revenue, the same logic applies with startups.
 [As Paul Graham notes](http://paulgraham.com/aord.html), you should become default alive basically as soon as possible.
 Your seed capital (the food you crash-landed with) allows you to become default alive if you focus well.

-I find myself particularly susceptible to over-ambition when building a colony.
+I find myself particularly susceptible to excess ambition when building a colony.
 I have lost several games because I planned too far ahead, building a massive house to store my future legions of colonists or mining precious metals in order to build fancy tech.
 I am determined to remember the lesson of focus from RimWorld when founding my next company.

 ## Parallel Four: Strategy